amilovanoff/CURTAIL_sgp/README.md

 * Once the model is set up, you can create simulations and run the selected functions across the specified scenarios.
 * Scenarios can be created in the outputs/scenarios.csv files by specifying the set of attributes and their values.
 * Then you can use the simulation script to run simulations and to save them in the outputs folder.

-# If you want to extract the numerical values of the manuscript and supporting information figures
-You can download them in the outputs/raw_data folder.

 # Repository description
 The repository comprises 6 folders.